StuntsPT/4Pipe4/README.md

                         8 - SSR finder
                         9 - 7zip the report

-The idea here is that to resume an analysis that was interrupted for example after the assembling process you should issue -n '1,2,3' or -n '123'.
+The idea here is that to resume an analysis that was interrupted for example after the assembling process you should issue -s '4,5,6,7,8,9' or -s '456789'.
 Note that some steps depend on the output of previous steps, so using some combinations can cause errors.
-The arguments can be given in any order but the running order is the same.
+The arguments can be given in any order.
 ```

 --------------------------------------------